Any enrolment for the EcoTrail Wicklow® event implies the tacit acceptance of the of the following regulations:

 1.3 TRAIL IN SEMI SELF-SUFFICIENCY

 The race is intended to be completed in a self-sufficient manner.
-On the course will there be service areas where refreshments will be served.
-Drinks and food are to be consumed on the spot.
-Only water (excluding other drinks) can be filled up in flasks and containers.
+On the course will there be service areas where water ONLY is available.

-Each runner must make sure to have sufficient food and water to reach to the next service point.
+Each runner must make sure to have sufficient food for the complete course and water to reach to the next service point.

-No personal assistance in terms of water, food or pacing is authorized on the course outside the refreshment areas set out for this purpose.
+No personal assistance in terms of water, food or pacing is authorized on the course in it's entirity.

-It is officially forbidden to be supported along the course by any person other than a regularly enrolled competitor who is still participatingin their own competition.
+It is officially forbidden to be supported along the course by any person other than a regularly enrolled competitor who is still participating in their own competition as an incidental occurance - i.e. Not by prior arrangement.

 Any person availing of medical assistance, other than superficial cuts and grazes, will automatically be forbidden to complete the race.